benoitletondor/EasyBudget/README.md

 The app adopt material design as much as possible using Androidx, Compose and some other libraries.

-The project also uses some external libraries, especially Caldroid: a library to display a customizable Calendar [https://github.com/roomorama/Caldroid](https://github.com/roomorama/Caldroid).
+The project also uses some external libraries, especially Calendar: a library to display a customizable Calendar using Compose [https://github.com/kizitonwose/Calendar](https://github.com/kizitonwose/Calendar).

 ### Contact